-Have you ever been in dire circumstances?
+Would you like to hear a miracle of God’s power of provision?
 I’m delighted to have David Miller on the blog today.
 He is sharing a testimony today of God’s faithfulness when he was in need.
-Read “My Everything” and be encouraged!

 In 2010, I undertook perhaps the most ambitious project of my lifetime, coordinating the marketing efforts for an Indiana-based corporate wellness company.
-Early efforts in 4 major US cities (Portland, Honolulu, Atlanta, Nashville) during the beta-phase of the project were achieving critical traction and laid the foundation for a national campaign that would be spearheaded from Charlotte in 2011.
+Early efforts in 4 major US cities during the beta-phase of the project were achieving critical traction.
+They laid the foundation for a national campaign that would be spearheaded from Charlotte in 2011.

 My wife and I sought God for direction – we had just basically downsized our entire financial footprint only months earlier in obedience to His call to “let go” and trust Him into a new season of service.
 We had also sunk our “all” into this one opportunity – it was one of those “do or die” moments.